inhald/tpg-robot-visual-navigation/README.md

 Neelkant Teeluckdharry, Stephen Kelly.
 Robot Visual Navigation using Tangled Program Graphs

 ## Pre-requisites
-Load the apptainer module `module load apptainer` and set `$TPG` to the environment variable for this directory.
+Load the apptainer module on HPC cluster using `module load apptainer` and set `$TPG` to the environment variable for this directory.

 ## Build the container
 First `cd apptainer`, then complete the build the container by running `apptainer build gazebo_tpg.sif gazebo_tpg.def`.